 Àdísà is the co-author of two books along with Thomas Parham and Joseph White on African American psychology, The Psychology of Blacks: an African Centered Perspective (1999) and the fourth edition of The Psychology of Blacks: Centering our perspectives in the African consciousness (2010).
 He was a contributing author to the seminal ASCAC World History Project (1998) as well as Black Psychology (2004)edited by Reginald Jones.
 He has published numerous scholarly essays, articles, book reviews and book chapters on African and African American life and culture.
 Currently he is the founding editor of Àsę, online blog for Association of Black Psychologists.

-Shellie Stamps is the Program Coordinator at the Center for Black Cultures.
+Shellie Stamps is the inaugural Program Coordinator at the Center for Black Cultures, Resources and Research (CBCRR).
 She received her Bachelors in Africana Studies from San Diego State University and attended graduate school at San Francisco State in their Ethnic Studies M.A.
 Program.
-Her research interests are centered on reclaiming Afro-Indigenous healing practices and healing intergenerational trauma for Black womxn.
+Her research interests center on reclaiming Afri-Indigenous healing practices and healing intergenerational trauma for Black womxn.